jeremytammik/tbc/a/2007_sys_fam_py_section.md

 ####<a name="2"></a> System Family Predicate

-Jacob Small and Ivan Dobrianov suggest a efficient and simple solution to identify system families:
+Jacob Small and Ivan Dobrianov suggest an efficient and simple solution to identify system families:

 **Question:** Given a family, what is the most straight-forward approach to determine programmatically whether it is a system family or not in the C# Revit API?